yunzhexu94-crypto/beautifulsoup/Milestone1/README.md

-# Milestone 1 - Web Scraping with BeautifulSoup
+# Milestone 1 - BeautifulSoup

 This project contains 8 practice tasks for learning web scraping and HTML parsing using Python and BeautifulSoup.